jklaiber/KubernetesClusterCoreOS/traefik/README.md

 **Note:** You have to point a DNS Entry to your Cluster IP to access the Traefik Web UI

 ## Implement Name-Based Routing
-We need for every deployment we make a service which Traefik use to expose the app.
+We need for every deployment we make a service and a Ingress manifest which Traefik use to expose the app.

 Make a new deployment
 ```yaml